 Professor, Dept. of Human & Organizational Development

-Professor Perkins works in three main areas: (1) Community Psychology: social capital (citizen participation, empowerment, sense of community, neighboring, networks); community development; social ecology/change; organizational change/development; program evaluation; community research methods; international & interdisciplinary studies.
+Research: Professor Perkins works in three main areas: (1) Community Psychology: social capital (citizen participation, empowerment, sense of community, neighboring, networks); community development; social ecology/change; organizational change/development; program evaluation; community research methods; international & interdisciplinary studies.
 (2) Environment & Behavior: interdisciplinary study of community environmental problems (environmental criminology, housing/homelessness, deterioration, neighborhood revitalization, urban planning & design) and individual, community, and governmental responses.
 (3) Social Psychology, Law & Public Policy: research dissemination & policy use; interfaith and intercultural dialogue and understanding; disorder, crime & youth violence prevention; reactions to crime; deviance & social control theories.
-He is currently studying the global development of applied community studies in psychology, sociology, community development, social work, anthropology, economics, public health, public administration, urban/regional planning, and education.
+He is currently studying the global development of applied community studies in psychology, sociology, community development, social work, anthropology, economics, public health, public administration, urban/regional planning, education, and liberation/theology/religious studies.

 Professor Perkins studies and works with voluntary associations, grassroots and non-profit community organizations, and government agencies responding to such issues, at all levels but especially local government.
 His conceptual orientation stresses ecological systems frameworks and multiple levels of analysis (individuals, families, organizations, communities).
 His populations of interest include neighborhood residents and leaders, the disenfranchised, low-income, minorities, and at-risk youths.